dylanpinn/FIT3003/lectures/lecture-01.md

 ## Why learn about BI/DW?

-- Three key aspects of BI/DW systems make them different to other information
+- Three key aspects of BI/DW systems make them different from other information
   systems:
   - The **task** supported
   - The **users**